csci110/csci110.github.io/5_PuzzlePrincess_old.md

 To know if the spot is allowed, we could find the row and column that the marker is in, and see if it is within the 3x3 board.
 For that we will need to know the origin of the `theBoard` (which is an instance of the `TicTacToe` class) as well as its square size and board size.
 Later we may also want to verify that the square is unoccupied.

-###Passing by reference
+### Passing a reference

 How do we access the properties of the `theBoard` board from another class definition?
 If `theBoard` object existed before run-time (like with an *object literal*), we could just say `theBoard.x` for example.
 Unfortunately this object does not exist until the program starts.
 One way around this is to pass the name of the instance to the class!
-In essence we are passing an *object* to a method as an argument, instead of passing a *value* to a method as an argument, like we have been doing so far.
-This is referred to as "passing by reference" (as opposed to "passing by value").
-When we pass by reference, we can modify the object's properties if we want to.
-There is a more lengthy comparison of passing by value or passing by reference [here](https://codeburst.io/javascript-passing-by-value-vs-reference-explained-in-plain-english-8d00fd06a47c).
+In essence we are passing [the reference to] an *object* as an argument, instead of passing a *value* to a method as an argument, like we have been doing so far.[^R]  When we pass a reference, we can modify the object's properties if we want to.
+There is a more lengthy comparison of passing values versus passing references [here](https://codeburst.io/javascript-passing-by-value-vs-reference-explained-in-plain-english-8d00fd06a47c).

 For example we can refer to `x` property of `theBoard` object from the `PrincessMarker` class like this: